 What Is Aloe Vera?

-Aloe vera (also referred to as Aloe) is a safe, popular herbal medicine that dates back more then 6,000 years in a variety of cultures.
-Egyptians depicted its use on stone carvings where it was known as the "plant of mortality" and given to pharaohs as funeral gifts.
-Fast forward to today, people keep Aloe vera plants in their homes and use the thick, clear gel from inside its leaves to treat everything from mild sunburns to acne.
+Aloe vera is a safe, popular herbal medicine that dates back more than 6,000 years in a variety of cultures, according to the National Center for Complementary and Integrative Health.
+Egyptians depicted its use on stone carvings, where it was known as the "plant of mortality" and given to pharaohs as funeral gifts.
+Fast forward to today, people keep aloe vera plants in their homes and use the thick, clear gel from inside its leaves to treat everything from mild sunburns to acne.

 Applying Commercially-Made Aloe Vera Gel